stomaras/Back_End_Projects/DesignPatterns/Template/Readme.md

 - Concrete Class: These are the subclasses that inherit from the abstract class and provide concrete implementations for the abstract methods defined in the abstract class.
 Each concrete class represents a specific variation or customization of the algorithm.

 - Template Method: This is a method defined in the abstract class, which provides the overall algorithm structure.
 It consists of a series of steps or method calls, some of which are implemented directly in the abstract class and others that are left to be implemented by the concrete subclasses.

+# Notes

+Template Method vs Strategy Pattern: The template method pattern and the strategy pattern share similarities, but they differ in theri intent.
+The template method pattern focuses on defining the overall algorithm structure with varying steps, while the strategy pattern focuses on encapsulating interchangeable algorithms.
+The template method pattern uses inheritance, whereas the strategy pattern uses composition.